BrianLusina/PythonSnips/Binary/README.md

 Hints:
 In case of input data being supplied to the question, it should be assumed to be a console input.
 Use list and .join

+## HexToDec

+Write function hexToDec which converts hex number (given as a string) to decimal number.